metikular/coupon-store/README.md

 docker-compose -f docker-compose.sqlite.yml up
 ```

+The default port of the running webserver is `80`.

 ### Instance specific configuration

 Add a page for data privacy by creating a file at `app/views/pages/data_privacy.html.haml`.